Switching Things Up: How to Affect Change in Yourself

 Change is one of the constants which exists from the day we are born until the day we die.
 We spend our whole lives changing, physically, mentally, and socially.

 Even though change is a fundamental and inescapable part of our lives, it can also be difficult and scary.
-As a society, we celebrate change mostly when we feel like we are in control of it—think of New Year's resolutions, when we decide this is the year we’re going to hit the gym, eat better, or quit smoking.
+As a society, we celebrate change mostly when we feel like we are in control of it—think of New Year's resolutions, when we decide this is the year we’re going to workout more, eat better, or quit smoking.

 Yet, it’s those big, paradigm-shifting changes that cause us so much grief—fantasizing about change and actually going through the process are two totally different things.